jslinq/v1.0/README.md

 Initialize LINQ
 ===============
-In order to make use of LINQ, first we should cast raw object or JSON to a query able object collection.
+In order to make use of LINQ, first we should cast raw object or JSON to a queryable object collection.
 Let’s us see different types of  initializer with an examples.

 Example 1
 =========
-//Beginners example, probably it won’t really require explanation but for understanding of JSLINQ, will start from here.
+//Beginners example for understanding of JSLINQ, will start from here (Skip Example #1, those who are expert in JavaScript).

 // string to LINQ

-    var  stringQ = Q(“jshibernate”); // ‘j’,’s’,’h’,’I’,’b’,’e’,’r’,’n’,’a’,’t’,’e’];
+    var  stringQ = Q(“jshibernate”); // [‘j’,’s’,’h’,’I’,’b’,’e’,’r’,’n’,’a’,’t’,’e’];

 //JSON objects to LINQ